triflicacid/triflic-script/README.md

 - `file.js` - Arguments proceed `node file.js <file>`

 ### Arguments
 Not every argument is used in every execution method.
+Exposed in the `headers` map.

 - `bidmas` : `boolean`.
 Should expressions obey BIDMAS (order of operations)? *May be changed via headers.bidmas*
 - `prompt` : `string`.
 What prompt to display for input. *May be changed via headers.bidmas*
 - `imag` : `character`.
 What character to use to represent the imaginary component in complex numbers.
 Set `--imag " "` to essentially disable complex numbers.
+- `import` : `string`.
+Comma-seperated list of libraries to import.
 - `multiline` : `boolean`.
 Does the CLI allow multiline input?
 - `time` : `boolean`.
 CLI times each line of execution and displays it.

+Additional command line arguments not recognised above are inserted into `headers`.
+Anonymous arguments, such as switches, are places into `headers._`.

+For example, `--bidmas 1 --custom "Test" -p` produces `headers = {..., bidmas:true, custom:Test, _:[p]}`.